whatSocks/LoadDB/README.md

 **Toggle** turns Neo4j on or off.

+**Save** saves whatever graph.db Neo4j is using at the moment.
+Make sure to give your snapshot a name.

 If you're using a different path or Neo4j version, you can change adjust your settings under /models/neo4j-controller.rb:

 `@settings = {version: "neo4j-community-2.0.1", path:"../" }`